Ladbroke Film Centre

 The Essoldo Cinema closed on 14th September 1968 with a screening of Spencer Tracy in “Guess Who’s Coming to Dinner”.
 The building remained closed and shuttered for six years until it was taken over by an independent bingo club operator and re-opened as the ‘Lucky Seven’ bingo club.
 Intitially it was a success but eventually patronage waned and it was taken over by the Ladbroke Group and was re-named Gold Mine Bingo Club.
 Due to lack of maintainance over the years the slender fin tower on the front exterior had to be shortened as pieces of brickwork were beginning to fall off.

 The circle area was divided off into two mini-cinemas seating 144 and 138 and re-opened as the Ladbroke Film Centre on 6th December 1974.

 They closed on 31st December 1982 with Cloris Leachman in “Herbie Goes Bananas” and Michael Crawford in “Condorman”.
-Bingo continued in the former stalls area, operating as a Top Rank Bingo Club until the mid-1990’s.
-The building was then closed and demolished.
+Bingo continued in the former stalls area, operating as a Top Rank Bingo Club until it closed on 15th October 2000.
+The building stood unused, suffering 3 fires in December 2000 and was demolished in March 2001.
 An Aldi supermarket now stands on the site.

 Just login to your account and subscribe to this theater.